Forum Replies Created

 Roberta

-I hope that you find your deep joy.
+I hope you find church uplifting tomorrow.

 Best wishes